Enumerative geometry via the moduli space of super Riemann surfaces: Introduction

 \section{Introduction}

 Mumford initiated a systematic approach to calculating intersection numbers of tautological classes on the moduli space of stable Riemann surfaces $\overline{\modm}_{g,n}$ in \cite{MumTow}.
 Witten conjectured a recursive structure on a collection of these intersection numbers \cite{WitTwo} and Kontsevich proved the conjecture in \cite{KonInt}, now known as the Kontsevich-Witten theorem.
-Other proofs followed \cite{KLaAlg,MirWei,OPaGro}.
-The proof by Mirzakhani \cite{MirWei} deduced the Kontsevich-Witten theorem by proving recursion relations between Weil-Petersson volumes of moduli spaces of smooth hyperbolic surfaces.
-Wolpert had proven earlier in \cite{WolHom,WolWei} that the Weil-Petersson symplectic form $\omega^{WP}$ extends to the moduli space of stable curves, and related it to a tautological class, $\kappa_1$, which was studied by Mumford in \cite{MumTow}.
-This enabled Mirzakhani to relate integrals over $\modm_{g,n}$ and $\overline{\modm}_{g,n}$.
+Other proofs followed in \cite{KLaAlg,MirWei,OPaGro}.
+The proof by Mirzakhani \cite{MirWei} deduced the Kontsevich-Witten theorem by proving recursion relations between Weil-Petersson volumes of moduli spaces of hyperbolic surfaces, defined using the top power of the Weil-Petersson symplectic form $\omega^{WP}$.
+Wolpert had proven earlier in \cite{WolHom,WolWei} that $\omega^{WP}$ extends from the non-compact moduli space of hyperbolic surfaces to the compact moduli space of stable curves, and related it to a tautological cohomology class, $\kappa_1\in H^2(\overline{\modm}_{g,n},\bq)$, which was studied by Mumford in \cite{MumTow}.
+This enabled Mirzakhani to relate volume integrals over $\modm_{g,n}$ to cohomological calculations over $\overline{\modm}_{g,n}$.

-Stanford and Witten \cite{SWiJTG} proved recursive relations between volumes of moduli spaces of smooth super hyperbolic surfaces using methods analogous to those of Mirzakhani.
-In this paper we prove an analogue of Wolpert's results which relates super volumes to integrals over the moduli space of stable curves.
-This uses classes $\Theta_{g,n}\in H^*(\overline{\modm}_{g,n})$ previously studied by the author \cite{NorNew}.
+Stanford and Witten \cite{SWiJTG} proved recursion relations between volumes of moduli spaces of super hyperbolic surfaces using methods analogous to those of Mirzakhani.
+In this paper we prove these recursion relations, given by \eqref{volrec} below, via algebro-geometric methods.
+We achieve this by expressing volumes of moduli spaces of super hyperbolic surfaces in terms of cohomology classes over the moduli space of stable curves, analogous to Wolpert's results.
+The volumes are expressed in terms of classes $\Theta_{g,n}\in H^*(\overline{\modm}_{g,n},\bq)$ previously studied by the author \cite{NorNew}.